 Booking a Place

-To book your place, you can make your payment of £85 in the following way:
+To book your place, please email us for availability at firstname.lastname@example.org, then you can make your payment of £95 in the following way:

 By Bank Transfer

 The bank details (UK) are: Bank: Triodos Name: Ms D Richardson-Webb Account Number: 20839855 Sort Code: 16-58-10